Linear models: Interpretation of point estimates

 Main methodological takeaways

-We will use linear models (OLS) first to estimate group averages.
+Here, we will use linear models (OLS) first to estimate group averages.
 Specifically, we will explore the distribution of the dependent variable within groups of predictors and compare their means.
 These are instances where OLS is always do-able.

 We then move to use the model for inference – predicting outcomes from combinations of (metric) variables.
 Our focus is then on interpretation.
 In the application today, the interpretations often involve a detour; we could obtain the same thing in simpler ways.
 However, when we move to explore GLMs where the relationship between x and y is non-linear, these skills will be useful.